tanghui315/speakr-app/readme.md

    ```

 2. **Configure Environment Variables:**
-   * Copy the example environment file:
+   * Copy the example docker-compose file:
      ```bash
-     cp .env.example .env
+     cp docker-compose.example.yml docker-compose.yml
      ```
-   * Edit the `.env` file with your API keys and settings as described in the Configuration section.
+   * Edit the `docker-compose.yml` file to update the environment variables with your actual API keys and settings as described in the Configuration section.

 3. **Build and Start the Container:**
    ```bash